discreaminant2809/better_collect/README.md

 [`IntoCollector`] is a conversion trait that converts a type into a [`Collector`].

-More details can be found in their respective documentation.
+More types, traits and functions can be found in this crate's documentation.

 ## Features